Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • loss of consciousness, epileptic convulsions, trembling (tremor) of the limbs;

-• there is swelling and a noticeable pulsation in the area of the fontanel.
+• swelling and noticeable pulsation occurs in the area of the fontanel.

 The clinical picture of the disease depends on where the cyst is located.
-The appearance of certain symptoms is influenced by the pressure of the cyst on certain parts of the brain.
+The appearance of certain symptoms is influenced by the pressure of the cyst on individual areas of the brain.

 This disease can occur due to a number of different reasons.
 These include: